Monsoons in South Asian Countries

 Here is a closer look at how monsoons have impacted some countries.

-India.
+- India.
 With a population of nearly 1.4 billion people, India is one of Asia’s largest countries.
-Agriculture makes up 15% of the country’s Gross Domestic Product and over half of the population works in this industry.
+Agriculture makes up 15% of the country’s gross domestic product and more than half of the population works in this industry.
 Consequently, when there is too little or too much rainfall it can be severely damaging to the economy and the livelihoods of millions.
 The 2009 summer monsoon, for example, brought low rainfall that prevented farmers from planting their crops.
 Farmers were left to sell their starved farm animals for only a fraction of the normal price.
 Years with little rainfall also affect India’s electricity as hydropower makes up 25% of its energy source.
-Likewise, higher levels of rainfall can lead to floods, coastal damage, and other disasters.
+Likewise, higher levels of rainfall can lead to floods, coastal damage and other disasters.
 In 2019, flooding due to heavy rain led to 1,200 deaths and millions of displaced individuals.

-Bangladesh.
+- Bangladesh.
 The low elevation and dense population of Bangladesh make it extra vulnerable to the impact of monsoons.
 Now, with the rise of COVID-19 and hundreds of thousands of Rohingya refugees in the country, the summer 2020 monsoon has affected 5.4 million lives.
 This monsoon season brought heavy rainfall that led to the worst floods Bangladesh has faced within the last decade.
-Nearly a million homes were submerged underwater and 600 square miles of farmland were damaged by the floods.
+Nearly a million homes were submerged underwater and 600 square miles of farmland faced damage due to the floods.
 Unfortunately, the pandemic has made relief efforts difficult to reach the country.

-Pakistan.
+- Pakistan.
 Similar to Bangladesh, Pakistan also faced heavy rainfall and floods from the 2020 monsoon season.
-Over 400 people have died with another 400 injured and more than 200,000 homes severely damaged from floods and landslides across the country.
-The government reported that the excessive rainfall destroyed nearly one million acres of farmland leaving farmers and consumers in a difficult position.
+More than 400 people have died with another 400 injured and more than 200,000 homes severely damaged by floods and landslides across the country.
+The government reported that the excessive rainfall destroyed nearly 1 million acres of farmland leaving farmers and consumers in a difficult position.
 In the Sindh Province, the impact of the monsoon displaced 68,000 people who are now in relief camps.
 The summer monsoons also affect the short-term and long-term health of victims as disease and infection spread faster within relief camps and the water.
 In 2010, communities affected by flooding reported 113,981 cases of respiratory tract infections.